hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 Soon he heard his bell ring and he went to the door to let in his visitors, Vrishchika and Indrasena.
 Even as they came in, Vidrum asked
-Vrishchika: “Where you able to figure out what was the deal with that patient \#49?”
+Vrishchika: “Where you able to figure out what was the deal with that patient #49?”
 Vrishchika: “Bad news, he died couple of hours ago.
 The autopsy has been arranged and we will know more soon but the preliminary indications are that it was *Nocardia*.”
-Vidrum: “What? *Nocardia*\!”
+Vidrum: “What? *Nocardia*!”
-Vrishchika: “Indeed\!
+Vrishchika: “Indeed!
 We should have called that out earlier: It was a pretty gruesome end for the guy.”
 Indrasena was by now accustomed to his wife’s propensity for lapsing into talking morbidity whenever she was with her father or ran into others of her ilk.
 He had gone through it